ObjectIsAdvantag/sparkbot-starterkit/README.md

 });
 ```

-Now it's time to run your sparkbot and explose it to the Web.
+Well, time to run your sparkbot and expose it to the Web.
+Let's do that !

 ``` bash
 // download the spark bot source code